tamimology/docker-containers/README.md

 ```

-No assuming that every `docker-compose` file you use, will ghave the standard parameters on top, then you just paste each compose below that corresponds to your need.
-I have included those into the network definition above.
+Now assuming that every `docker-compose` file you use, will have the standard parameters on top, then you just paste each compose below that corresponds to your need.
+I have included those in the network definition above.

-You can add them to each file seperatley if needed.
-I assume that you will be using 1 file for all of the containers, and then `docker-compose up -d CONTAINER_NAME` to start every single contaniner.
+You can add them to each file separately if needed.
+I assume that you will be using 1 file for all of the containers, and then `docker-compose up -d CONTAINER_NAME` to start every single container.
 You can add as many CONTAINER_NAME as needed i.e.

 `docker-compose up -d adguard` will start the Adguard container only.
 If you use `docker-compose up -d` then all containers in the compose file will be started in one command.